AzizBenAli/Chatbot-with-additional-Knowledge-and-Data-Exploration-features/README.md

 ### Latest News Feature
 The AI Assistant also enables users to access the latest news, enhancing its utility as a multifaceted tool.
+Users can stay updated on current affairs and trending topics within the app.

 <p align="center">
 <img src="https://github.com/AzizBenAli/AI-Assistant-for-Knowledge-and-Data-Exploration/assets/116091818/59958af9-f914-4b8b-a6cc-282822614f02" alt="Search" width="1200">